Brand identity for veterinarian supplement NIXODOR

 Much to the delight of our four-legged friends, in Romania and elsewhere, a pet-loving company recently launched NIXODOR, a dietary supplement that prevents the most common health problems - those of the digestive tract.

-So we've got a great product - now what?
-Brand identity.
+So we've got a great product.
+Now what?

 So NIXODOR brand name highlights the product's special benefit - the absence of excrement unpleasant odor - transcending linguistic and cultural boundaries to address buyers in all markets.